TheAcharya/MarkerData-Website/docs/User Guide/Configurations.md

 1. Select your desired Configuration.
 2. Click on the `Make Active` button.

-Alternatively, one may employ the `Configurations` menu located in the menu bar to seamlessly switch between Configurations.
+Alternatively, you can click on the `Configurations` menu located in the menu bar to seamlessly switch between Configurations.

 1. Click on the `Configurations` menu.